uvicmakerlab/dhsi2016/photogrammetry.md

 Finally, it’s time to add texture.
 This step adds texture onto the surface of your modelled object and your mesh begins to look like a thing.

 ![image alt text](images/photoscan4.png)

+#Modify your model:
+After you get acquainted with Agisoft and have created a couple of models using unaltered photographs, you might want to start thinking about ways to alter your model by digitally manipulating your images.
+Before running your photographs through the program, consider modifying your images with photo editing software.
+Any photo editing software will allow you to play with the contrast levels, brightness, and colour.
+If you want to edit your photographs further, you can use Photoshop (or a similar program) to completely rework your model.
+For example, you can add or subtract details, distort the image, play around with colouring/brightness/photo quality, add sections of another image to your images, etc.